drewm/mailchimp-api/README.md

 Webhooks
 --------

+**Note:** Use of the Webhooks functionality requires at least PHP 5.4.

 MailChimp [webhooks](http://kb.mailchimp.com/integrations/other-integrations/how-to-set-up-webhooks) enable your code to be notified of changes to lists and campaigns.

 When you set up a webhook you specify a URL on your server for the data to be sent to.
 This wrapper's Webhook class helps you catch that incoming webhook in a tidy way.
 It uses a subscription model, with your code subscribing to whichever webhook events it wants to listen for.
 You provide a callback function that the webhook data is passed to.